GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/input-text-view/input-text-view-properties.md

 #### Parameters

-  - text: A string to replace the text in the caret position.
+  - `text`: A string to replace the text in the caret position.

 ### `textDidChangeProgrammatically()`